droglenc/NCMTH207/modules/Anova-1Way/HW3.md

 ----

-## Iron and Mining II
+## Temperature and Turtle Hatchings II
 Continue with the data from above.
 Please do not attempt a transformation with these data and do not check the assumptions again.

-1. Test, at the 5% level, if the mean iron levels differed among land use (or mine) types.
+1. Test, at the 5% level, if the mean time to hatching differed among th four temperatures.
 1. If a difference in means was identified, then (using an appropriate method) determine which group means differed significantly from each other. [*Note: Provide complete tabular AND graphical support for your answer.
 Your graph should clearly articulate which groups differ and which do not.*]
 1. For all differences in means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means. [*Note: Refer to appropriate tabular results.
 Clearly identify which group had a larger mean.*]